GoogleCloudPlatform/cloud-opensource-java/library-best-practices/glossary.md

 ### Types of conflicts and compatibility

-- **Linkage error**: an error when a Java class in a classpath has reference to another class for inheritance, field or methods, and the reference can not be satisfied with the available classes in the classpath.
+- **Linkage error**: an error when a Java class in a classpath has reference to another class file for a class, field or method, and the reference can not be satisfied with the available classes in the classpath.
-  A linkage error is caused by a reference to missing classes and a linkage conflict.
+  A linkage error is caused by a reference to missing classes or a linkage conflict.
   Linkage errors detected at runtime manifest as `ReflectiveOperationException`, `NoClassDefFoundError`, `NoSuchFieldException`, `MethodNotFoundException`, `LinkageError`, or other related exceptions.